Someoneamzing/jack-p-twitch-rgb/README.md

 ```

 This does some basic flashes of a single color.
 For fading between colors and animations I have another guide that can explain the process of color animations.
 You can find that [here](./colors.md)

+## Closing Notes
+This repository contains code similar to that of the tutorial.
+It differs slightly as I have added a few extra animation types and also changed some of the imports to allow the use of this library in the browser to experiment with animations.

+I might make a tool in the future for editing animations, but for now it will just have to be done in code.

+If you wish to experiment with these tools I recommend following the rest of the tutorial so you know how the animations are set up and what extra features are provided.
+The instructions for accessing these tools is on the last page of the tutorial.